Radon Levels in Your NH Drinking Water Pose a Health Risk

 Radon concentrations in well water can vary substantially from one test to another, and the New Hampshire Department of Environmental Services recommends at least two radon tests, at least one month apart when possible, prior to making any treatment decisions.

-If you have concerns about radon in your well water, Call Capital Well Today!
+If you have concerns about radon in your well water, call Capital Well Clean Water Center today!

-For radon testing, treatment, mitigation and removal in your NH home, and for all other well water testing to keep your systems clear of other contaminants, call us, or fill out the form on this page and one of our clean water professionals will contact you to arrange a water test.
-Testing is the first step in removing this chemical.
-Eliminate your worries with a licensed water treatment contractor and keep your water clean, clear, and safe.
-Dial now for a consultation, (800) 924-1192.
+For radon testing, radon mitigation, radon treatment, and radon removal in your NH home or business, and for all other well or municipal water testing to keep your systems clear of other contaminants, call us, or fill out the form on this page and one of our clean water professionals will contact you to arrange a water test.
+Testing is the first step in removing this toxin.
+Eliminate your worries with a licensed water treatment contractor and keep your water safe and clean.
+Call now for a free consultation, 603.774.6155.